root-project/root/README/ReleaseNotes/v632/index.md

 ## RDataFrame

-* The RDataFrame constructors that take in input one or more file names (or globs thereof) will now infer the format of the dataset, either TTree or RNTuple, that is stored in the first input file.
-When multiple files are specified, it is assumed that all other files contain a coherent dataset of the same format and with the same schema, exactly as it used to happen with TChain.
-This automatic inference further contributes towards a zero-code-change experience when moving from processing a TTree to processing an RNTuple dataset while using an RDataFrame.
+* The `RDataFrame` constructors that take in input one or more file names (or globs thereof) will now infer the format of the dataset, either `TTree` or `RNTuple`, that is stored in the first input file.
+When multiple files are specified, it is assumed that all other files contain a coherent dataset of the same format and with the same schema, exactly as it used to happen with `TChain`.
+This automatic inference further contributes towards a zero-code-change experience when moving from processing a `TTree` to processing an `RNTuple` dataset while using an `RDataFrame`.
 It also introduces a backwards-incompatible behaviour, i.e. now the constructor needs to open one file in order to infer the dataset type.
 This means that if the file does not exist, the constructor will throw an exception.
 Previously, an exception would be thrown only at a JIT-ting time, before the start of the computations.
+* Distributed `RDataFrame` now supports processing an `RNTuple` dataset.
+* In distributed `RDataFrame`, the `initialize` function useful to run initialization code at the beginning of every task on a worker will now run only in the worker processes.
+Previously, it was also run eagerly at the point of calling, that is in the main user process.
+This is done to better separate the user driver environment and the worker environments.
+If necessary, the function passed to `initialize` can be called directly by the user in the main application to reproduce the same effect as before.
+* Some internal details of the `RDataFrame` implementation were reworked to decrease memory usage and runtime of programs with very deep computation graphs (more than O(10K) nodes in the same branch).
+Preliminary tests indicate between 30% and a factor 2.5 in memory decrease.
+This improvement is transparent for `RDataFrame` users.

 ## 2D Graphics Libraries